waynegraham/registry.clir.org/_projects/2008-archives-of-the-college-at-brockport-a-light-on-the.md

 ---
 layout: project
-title: "Archives of the College at Brockport: A Light on the Last 175 Years"
+title: Archives of the College at Brockport: A Light on the Last 175 Years
 ---